browserengineering/book/book/forms.md

 Interacting with widgets
 ========================

-We've now got input elements rendering, but when you click on them they don't yet do anything!
-We need to allow the user to type stuff into an `input`.
-Let's make it work the same way the address bar does---clicking on an input element will clear it, and then you can type into it.
+We've got `input` elements rendering, but you can't edit their contents yet.
+That's the whole point!
+Let's make `input` elements work like the address bar does---clicking on one will clear it and let you type into it.

 The clearing part is easy: we need another case inside `Tab`'s `click`
 method: